Nature friendly farming

 Trying to maintain a monoculture of only grasses with perhaps clover is possible in our climate, but having more diversity will actually make it easier to manage our land and our crop.
 A range of grasses, clovers and herbs makes it more difficult for other unwanted plants to reach levels that are a problem.
 Also, a range of plants drawing minerals at different rooting depths helps drainage and tolerates extreme wet and dry weather.

-I am now introducing different grasses, clovers and herbs into both grazing and cutting areas – mainly through over-seeding and grazing management.
-And I’m combining my rotational grazing system and holistic planned grazing for dairy cows by having longer rest periods between grazings.
+I have introduced different grasses, clovers and herbs into both grazing and cutting areas – mainly through over-seeding and grazing management.
+I have combined my rotational grazing system and holistic planned grazing for the dairy cows, calves and sheep by having longer rest periods between grazings.

 By using holistic management, we can also favour particular plant or animal habitats by altering the management of an area – I believe that’s an excellent tool to have in the farming box.